huggingface/hub-docs/tasks/src/zero-shot-classification/about.md

 So if we are given a sentence we can convert all it's words as embedding vector and take a mean of all the vectors to get a representation of sentence and given the labels like ['postive' , 'negative' , 'politics' , 'science' ] on which we want to classify and run them to the simailar text encoder like BERT

-By defining a similarity parameter we can see the similarity between embedding of our sentence and that of labels and return the label with most similarity
+By defining a similarity parameter, we can see the similarity between embedding of our sentence and the embeddings of the labels, and return the label that is most similar to the sentence.

 In this way we can eaisly classify sentences without training the model